ournameismud/mud-fractal/src/docs/index.md

 ---
 hidden: false
-title: Mudstone front-end component library
+title: Docs
 ---
-You are viewing the front-end component library for Domus.
+You are viewing the front-end component library for {{ title }}.

 ## Project Structure